 - --name <name>: This changes the VM's name and possibly renames the internal virtual machine files, as described with VBoxManage createvm above. - --ostype <ostype>: This specifies what guest operating system is supposed to run in the VM.
 To learn about the various identifiers that can be used here, use VBoxManage list ostypes. - --memory <memorysize>: This sets the amount of RAM, in MB, that the virtual machine should allocate for itself from the host.
 See the remarks in chapter 1.7, Creating your first virtual machine, page 17 for more information. - --vram <vramsize>: This sets the amount of RAM that the virtual graphics card should have.
 See chapter 3.5, Display settings, page 48 for details. - --acpi on|off; --ioapic on|off: These two determine whether the VM should have ACPI and I/O APIC support, respectively; see chapter 3.4.1, "Motherboard" tab, page 46 for details. - --hardwareuuid <uuid>: The UUID presented to the guest via memory tables (DMI/SMBIOS), hardware and guest properties.
 By default this is the same as the VM uuid.
 Useful when cloning a VM.
-Teleporting takes care of this automatically. - --cpus <cpucount>: This sets the number of virtual CPUs for the virtual machine (see chapter 3.4.2, "Processor" tab, page 48).
-If CPU hot-plugging is enabled (see below), this then sets the maximum number of virtual CPUs that can be plugged into the virtual machines. - --rtcuseutc on off: This option lets the real-time clock (RTC) operate in UTC time (see chapter 3.4.1, "Motherboard" tab, page 46).
+Teleporting takes care of this automatically. - --cpus <cpucount>: This sets the number of virtual CPUs for the virtual machine (see chapter 3.4.2, "Processor" tab, page 47).
+If CPU hot-plugging is enabled (see below), this then sets the maximum number of virtual CPUs that can be plugged into the virtual machines. - --rtcuseutc on off: This option lets the real-time clock (RTC) operate in UTC time (see chapter 3.4.1, "Motherboard" tab, page 46). - --cpuhotplug on off: This enables CPU hot-plugging.
+When enabled, virtual CPUs can be added to and removed from a virtual machine while it is running.
+See chapter 9.5, CPU hot-plugging, page 154 for more information.

-- --biosbootmenu disabled|menuonly|messageandmenu: This specifies whether the BIOS allows the user to select a temporary boot device. menuonly suppresses the message, but the user can still press F12 to select a temporary boot device. - --nicbootprio<1-N> <priority>: This specifies the order in which NICs are tried for booting over the network (using PXE).
+• --nicbootprio<1-N> <priority>: This specifies the order in which NICs are tried for booting over the network (using PXE).
 The priority is an integer in the 0 to 4 range.
 Priority 1 is the highest, priority 4 is low.
 Priority 0, which is the default unless otherwise specified, is the lowest.